In modern scandal, an e-mail is forever

 Even if everyone in the world tightened their act today, billions of cached electronic records of personal, business, political and sexual indiscretion would almost certainly remain.

-"Human behaviour hasn't adapted yet to be cyberspace environment," says former GCHQ official Bassett.
+"Human behavior hasn't adapted yet to be cyberspace environment," says former GCHQ official Bassett.
 "There are already enough electronic communications in existence that if revealed that would embarrass a significant minority of the global population, both in the office and at home."
-(Reporting By Peter Apps; editing by Ralph Boulton)